Present a Workshop at the Nation's Largest Theatre Convention

 Review and Notification Process

 You will receive electronic notification when your proposal has been received.
-You will receive email notification by November 15, 2015, if your proposal is selected; you will receive email notification by November 22, 2015, if your proposal is declined.
+You will also be notified via email by the end of November 18, 2016, as to whether your proposal has been selected or declined.

 If you need assistance submitting your workshop proposal, please contact Quiana Clark-Roland.